davidadriel64/Save_data_crash_1xbet/README.md

   npm install
   node 1xbet_crash_cf_capture.js
 ```
-- The values of CF, MFS & TS will added to the data.csv file.
+- The values of F, L & TS will added to the data.csv file.